MENTAL HEALTH PROFESSIONALS LICENSE DEFENSE

 Under Texas Occupations Code § 502.351 and § 801.292 of the Texas Administrative Code, the Board may discipline a licensed therapist for:

-- Conviction for a felony offense or a misdemeanor involving moral turpitude;
+- A conviction for a felony offense or a misdemeanor involving moral turpitude

-- Any other violation of § 502 or a rule promulgated by the Board.
+- Any other violation of § 502 or a rule issued by the Board

-Pursuant to § 502, the LMFT Board may issue any of the following penalties against a license or license holder: an administrative fine, monitoring, public reprimand, license restrictions, probation, suspension, refusal to renew, or even revocation of the therapist’s license.
+Under § 502, the LMFT Board may issue the following penalties against a license or license holder: an administrative fine, monitoring, public reprimand, license restrictions, probation, suspension, refusal to renew, or even revocation of the therapist’s license.

 Licensed Professional Counselors (LPC)